Satisfactory Academic Progress Policy

 - New Start: If you have been granted a New Start by the university, your GPA for SAP must still be calculated using all grades.
 Therefore, your SAP GPA will not match your official university GPA.

 - Board of Trustees and Irregular Classes: Please note that extended deadlines for completion of course requirements are academic extensions only and do not apply to eligibility for financial aid.
-You should complete course work by the official end of each term to avoid future problems for Financial Aid Satisfactory Academic Progress.
+You should complete course work by the official end of each term to avoid future problems for Financial Aid SAP.
 This includes BOT and non-traditional classes, such as independent study, weekend/irregular and on-line.
 Please contact the Financial Aid Office if you have any questions.

 How to Appeal